 Kimberley has worked with Dance Ahead since the restructure in 2015 and particularly thrives on the collaborative and community focused nature of the work.
 Site-specific, small-scale touring and dance theatre are Kimberley’s specialisms, although she strives to continually increase her experience by embarking on varied project based contracts around the UK.

 Kimberley holds a first class degree in Performing Arts and has a respectable knowledge of music.
 Previous experience has highlighted the importance of this when working in collaborative devising contexts as it allows for clearer communication throughout a process.

 Kimberley is currently embarking on a fantastic independent project to develop our favourite performance spot Carlisle Undercroft; where we will continue to work in future projects.
-We will be helping in the transformation, set to open in October 2018!
-Wishing Kim all the best!!
+We will be collaborating in the transformation, launched in 2016/7 at our AGM & set to open in October 2018!

 Whilst working proficiently within all areas of this profession Anthony is always keen to develop new skills.
 Anthony worked in collaboration with Dance Ahead on #HiddenSpaces in 2015 as a placement opportunity and now joins the team as Technical Manager on their latest production The Glass House.